DominikBanach/DominikBanach/README.md

   **Data Specialist @ Monaco Invest Sp. z o.o.**
 </div>

 While the industry chases generative AI, I focus on "human-scale" problems.
-I have recently co-authored a paper on Proactive Detection of Pedestrian Crossing Occlusions (submitted to ICCS 2026 - under review).
+I have recently co-authored a paper on Proactive Detection of Pedestrian Crossing Occlusions (accepted for ICCS 2026).

 - 🔭 **I’m currently working on:** Expanding my research on occlusion detection for *Engineering Applications of Artificial Intelligence (EAAI)*.
-- 🎓 **Learning:** Algorithms for Data Analysis and Data Mining, R & Python, computer vision and other data related topics.
+- 🎓 **Learning:** Algorithms for Data Analysis and Data Mining, Python, computer vision and other data related topics.
 - 🔬 **Interests:** Statistics (including Circular Statistics) for Quantified Self data.

 ---